zhaoyuan2022/pxf-pdb/server/pxf-jdbc/README.md

 ## SELECT queries
 PXF JDBC plugin allows to perform SELECT queries to external tables.
+An external table can refer to a table in a remote database or to a file that contains a pre-defined complex query to execute against a remote database.

 To perform SELECT queries, create an `EXTERNAL READABLE TABLE` or just an `EXTERNAL TABLE` with `FORMAT 'CUSTOM' (FORMATTER='pxfwritable_import')` in PXF.

-### `EXTERNAL READABLE TABLE` example
+### `EXTERNAL READABLE TABLE` using remote table name - example
 The following example shows how to access a MySQL table via PXF JDBC plugin.

 Suppose MySQL instance is available at `192.168.200.6:3306`.
 A table in MySQL is created: